 Special ProjectsTurnaround Arts

 Turnaround Arts, a program of the John F. Kennedy Center for the Performing Arts, is based on the premise that high-quality learning in and through the arts can strengthen school reform efforts, boost academic achievement, and increase student engagement in schools facing some of the toughest educational challenges.
 Turnaround Arts: Minnesota began working with low-performing schools across Minnesota in 2014, and became an MDE program in 2018.
 Participating schools have demonstrated increased student achievement, increased student and family engagement, decreased suspensions and behavior increased teacher instructional capacity, and improved school culture and climate.
+For more information on Turnaround Arts in Minnesota, click this link.

 Recognition and Awards ProgramsThe Minnesota Scholars of Distinction program nurtures and recognizes distinguished achievement by highly motivated, self-directed students.
 In the arts, Scholars of Distinction awards may be earned in Theater Arts.
 Learn more about this opportunity, in general, by visiting the Scholars of Distinction webpage, or for information specific to the Theater Arts award, visit the Perpich Center for the Arts website.